Carle Illinois College of Medicine: Education

-Carle Illinois College of Medicine is one of few medical schools that have been built from the ground up to focus on the intersection of engineering and medicine.
-Every course in the college was designed by a team composed of a basic scientist, a clinician, and an engineer.
-The curriculum's four pillar approach infuses basic sciences, clinical sciences, engineering and innovation, and medical humanities into all four years and places high value on patient-centered care, systems-based delivery, innovation and research, and early clinical exposure.
-Carle Illinois promotes an active learning environment.
-An important component of this is problem-based learning.
-During these sessions, medical education facilitators lead groups of eight students through solving authentic, real-world healthcare problems that are directly related to the topics being covered in classes.
-Another important component of the active learning environment is early clinical experience.
-Students begin working in the clinic within their first month at Carle Illinois.
-Under the guidance and supervision of physicians, students meet with real patients to apply the skills they learn in classes.

 Research

 Research Advisory Board

 Carle Illinois has two Research Advisory Boards: External and Internal.
 The external Research Advisory Board is composed of professors and doctors from colleges, universities and hospitals all across the country, while the internal board is composed of professors from various colleges at the University of Illinois, directors and other individuals from research labs across campus, and doctors from Carle Foundation Hospital.

 Research mentors

-The students also have the opportunity to work closely with research mentors, researchers and professors from departments and colleges across the University.
-These research mentors are experts in their fields, and their goal is to help train and build the ideas of Carle Illinois students to develop high impact solutions for the real world.
+The students also have the opportunity to work closely with research mentors, researchers and professors from departments and colleges across the university.

 Health Maker Lab

-The Health Maker Lab is an interconnected network of design and making facilities that stand ready and able to enable everyone to participate in the process of improving human health.
-Carle Illinois students have access to any of the facilities in the Health Maker Lab system to help them innovate new ideas at the intersection of engineering and medicine.
 The Health Maker Lab hosts an annual “Health Make-a-thon" competition in which students, community members, and citizen scientists submit their ideas on how to improve the human condition.
 Winners of the competition receive $10,000 in idea support to the Health Maker Lab network and mentorship from University of Illinois experts to further build their ideas.
-All Illinois citizens are eligible participate.
+All Illinois citizens are eligible to participate.